 The table below summarises the utilisation of proceeds raised from the Placement Shares (as defined in Note) to date amounting to RM12.792 million, received from Macquarie Bank Limited.
-The Placement (as defined in Note) is deemed completed as of 15 August 2023 with no further subscription.
+The subscription is deemed completed as of 15 August 2023 with no further subscription.
 Please refer to Note for details of the exercise.

-Proposed Actual Intended Timeframe Devia tion Explanation (if Purpose Utilisation Utilisation for Utilisation Amount % deviation is 5% or more) RM'000 RM'000 RM'000 Project roll-out costs 15,000 710 Within 24 months n.a. n.a. n.a.
+Proposed Actual Actual Intended Timeframe Deviation Explanation (if Purpose Utilisation Utilisation 110 101011 % deviation is 5% or more) RM'000 RM'000 RM'000 Project roll-out costs 15,000 710 Within 24 months n.a. n.a. n.a.
 Repayment of bank borrowings 8,000 Nil Within 3 months n.a. n.a. n.a.
 Working capital of the Group 19,882 11,796 Within 24 months n.a. n.a. n.a.
 Estimated expenses in respect of the Proposed Placement of the first Tranche 1,000 286 Within 12 months n.a. n.a. n.a.

-\Approved proposed utilisation stated was for the full first tranche that was expected to raise total gross proceeds of up to RM43.882 million.
+^{}Approved proposed utilisation stated was for the full first tranche that was expected to raise total gross proceeds of up to RM43.882 million.
 However, actual proceeds raised up to the completion date was only RM12.792 million.

-Note: On 16 March 2023, Pertama Digital entered into a conditional subscription agreement ("Subscription Agreement") with Macquarie Bank Limited ("Investor").
-Under this agreement, the Investor will subscribe to up to 43,000,000 new ordinary shares ("Placement Shares"), approximately 10% of Pertama Digital's total issued shares ("Placement").
-The first tranche, constituting about 5% of Pertama Digital's total number of issued shares, will support working capital, coin conversion roll-out, and retiring revolving credit facilities.
-The second tranche is contingent upon Bursa Securities approving the regularisation plan.
-On 14 June 2023, Bursa Securities approved the first tranche.
-Pertama Digital met all related conditions for the proposed placement on 15 June 2023, initiating the subscription period.
+Note: On 16 March 2023, Pertama Digital entered into a conditional subscription agreement ("Subscription Agreement") with Macquarie Bank Limited ("Investor") in relation to the subscription by Investor of up to 43,000,000 new ordinary shares ("Placement Shares"), approximately 10% of Pertama Digital's total number of issued shares.
+The first tranche, which represents approximately 19% of Pertama Digital's total number of issued shares, will be utilised for working capital, roll-out of coin conversion, and retirement of revolving credit facilities.
+The second tranche of the remaining total number of issued shares will be subjected to Bursa Securities approval and will be utilised as part of the regularisation plan to acquire businesses in the digital solutions sector.
 On 11 August 2023, Pertama Digital and the Investor had mutually agreed to terminate the Subscription Agreement effective 15 August 2023 with no subscriptions to be made up to such date, subject to Pertama Digital paying termination payable sum of RM2.5 million to the Investor by 15 August 2023 ("Termination").
 The Termination was decided by the Board after taking into consideration, amongst others, the Group's current financial conditions as well as the adequacy of its financial resources for its on-going business activities.
-Barring unforeseen circumstances, save for the termination payable sum to be incurred by the Group of RM2.5 million, the Termination is not expected to have any other material effect to the Group's financial results for the financial year ending 31 December 2023.
+Barring unforeseen circumstances, save for the termination payable sum to be incurred by the Group of RM2.5 million, the Termination does not have any other material effect to the Group's financial results for the financial year ending 31 December 2023.
 On 15 August 2023, the Investor had confirmed that it had received the termination fee paid by Pertama Digital.
-Following thereto, the Subscription Agreement is terminated with effect from 15 August 2023 and the Placement is deemed completed on even date.
-As 15 August 2023, the Investor has subscribed to 4,850,000 Placement Shares, raising total gross proceeds of RM12.8 million.
+Following thereto, the Subscription Agreement is terminated with effect from 15 August 2023 and the subscription is deemed completed on even date.
+During the financial year, the Investor has subscribed to 4,850,000 Placement Shares, raising total gross proceeds of RM12.8 million.